-Member Evening: Chris Stringer - What’s New in our Human Story?
+Member Evening: Prof Chris Stringer FRS - What’s New in our Human Story?

 There have been many exciting recent discoveries, particularly in the field of ancient DNA, that help us better understand our ancestors and the reasons for the extinction of certain species.

-Chris will talk about the intriguing human past of Britain and about how recent studies from across the globe are not only shedding light on our past, but are also shaping our future.
+Chris will talk about the intriguing human past and how recent studies from across the globe are shedding light on our past, including the genetic history of our species.

 This talk is free to attend and will be available to view via a private web link.
 We will send you an email with the link on the day of the talk.